United States Geological Survey: Astrogeology

 Since 1962, the Astrogeology Research Program has been involved in global, lunar, and planetary exploration and mapping.

 Geochronology

-In collaboration with Stanford University, the USGS also operates the USGS-Stanford Ion Microprobe Laboratory, a world-class analytical facility for U-(Th)-Pb geochronology and trace element analyses of minerals and other earth materials.
+In collaboration with Stanford University, the USGS operates the USGS-Stanford Ion Microprobe Laboratory, an analytical facility for U-(Th)-Pb geochronology and trace element analyses of minerals and other earth materials.

-National Streamflow Information Program

-USGS operates a number of water-related programs, notably the National Streamflow Information Program and National Water-Quality Assessment Program.
-USGS Water data is publicly available from their National Water Information System database.

 National Wildlife Health Center

 The USGS also operates the National Wildlife Health Center, whose mission is "to serve the nation and its natural resources by providing sound science and technical support, and to disseminate information to promote science-based decisions affecting wildlife and ecosystem health.
 The NWHC provides information, technical assistance, research, education, and leadership on national and international wildlife health issues."
 It is the agency primarily responsible for surveillance of H5N1 avian influenza outbreaks in the United States.
 The USGS also runs 17 biological research centers in the United States, including the Patuxent Wildlife Research Center.

 ShakeMaps

 The USGS is investigating collaboration with the social networking site Twitter to allow for more rapid construction of ShakeMaps.
 ShakeMaps are an interactive tool allowing users to visually observe the distribution and severity of Shaking resulting from Earthquakes.